-- The opponent of the player entering the game has possession of the ball.
-In this case, the player shall be returned to the penalty area to serve his unexpired time, plus an additional 30 seconds. - The ball is loose, or the team of the player the released early has possession of the ball.
-In both of these cases, the officials will award the ball to the opposing team, and the player guilty of entering the game too early serves his unexpired penalty time. - Delaying the Game The delay of the start or restart of the game, the penalty shall apply to the in-home.
-Delaying the game shall be the consuming more than 20 seconds. - Participation in the play of the game by a player out of bounds.
+The opponent of the player entering the game has possession of the ball.
+In this case, the player shall be returned to the penalty area to serve his unexpired time, plus an additional 30 seconds.

+The opponent of the player entering the game has possession of the ball and scores a goal.
+In this case, the unexpired penalty releases, and the player will not serve any additional penalties for the violation.

+The ball is loose, or the team of the player the released early has possession of the ball.
+In both of these cases, the officials will award the ball to the opposing team, and the player guilty of entering the game too early serves his unexpired penalty time.

+Delaying the Game - The delay of the start or restart of the game, the penalty shall apply to the in-home.
+Delaying the game shall be the consuming more than 20 seconds.

+Participation in the play of the game by a player out of bounds.
 Any player not in their specified restraining area at the time the whistle is blown to start play at the time of a faceoff.